the-suri-project/suri-docs-old/docs/en/use-cases.md

   [ZK-proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).

-- **Branding**: users will be able to use [TLD](https://en.wikipedia.org/wiki/Top-level_domain) suris like `myBrandName` or `@username` for their personal or professional identities so their customers and providers, friends or relatives, or whoever wants to reach out to them will not need to remember whether their domain is `.com`
-  , `.org` or whichever of the many existing country domains.
+- **Branding**: users will be able to use [TLD](https://en.wikipedia.org/wiki/Top-level_domain) suris like `myBrandName` or `@username` for their personal or professional identities so their customers and providers, friends or relatives, or whoever wants to reach out to them will not need to remember whether their domain is `.com`, `.org` or whichever of the many existing country domains.
 Instead, they will just need to remember the **name**.
 Emphasizing on what's really important, and forgetting about senseless and useless endings to domains.

 ::: info Insight
 Imagine a company named "Fake Company, LTD", which is present in multiple countries including UK, USA and Australia.
 Instead of needing domains `fakecompany.co.uk`, `fakecompany.us`, `fakecompany.au`, they will only need the **suri** `fakecompany`
 :::

-- **Global social information**: Just by updating their suris, users can update their corporate identity or social media identity.
+- **Global social information**: just by updating their suris, users can update their corporate identity or social media identity.

 - **On-chain authorization**: websites, social networks or any service can integrate with the **SUNS Protocol** to allow their users to sign up in their systems with users' suris.
 Those services can include some information in the suri